Intel-bigdata/SSM/docs/smart-server-HA.md

 # The design of Smart Server HA

-SSM supports the configuration of multiply Smart Servers to achieve high availability.
+SSM supports configuring multiple Smart Servers to achieve high availability.

 #### The details of SSM HA

 1. Multiple servers

-   Multiply servers can be configured as Smart Server, but only one is active in the cluster.
+   Multiple servers can be configured as Smart Server, but only one is active in the cluster.
    The others are standby servers.
 Like an agent, the standby server just provides Cmdlet Executor service which executes the work assigned by active server.

    ![](https://github.com/Intel-Bigdata/SSM/blob/trunk/docs/image/HA-active.png)

-   SSM employs hazelcast’s master election mechanism to manage multiply Smart Servers.
+   SSM employs hazelcast’s master election mechanism to manage multiple Smart Servers.
 If active server is down, a standby server is elected as an active one and then it will launch all required services.
    Each Smart Agent keeps a list of all Smart Server hosts.
-So it can find the active server by trying to connecting to these hosts.
+So it can find the active server by trying to connect to these hosts.

    ![](https://github.com/Intel-Bigdata/SSM/blob/trunk/docs/image/HA-transition.png)

 2. HA Transition

-   When active server is down, a standby server will take at lease several seconds to transform its role to active server.
+   When active server is down, a standby server will take at least several seconds to transform its role to active server.
-   During this transition, we try to minimize the impact on some user's tasks.
+   During this transition, we try to minimize the impact on user's task.
 Two kinds of cmdlets are considered by SSM.
    Their infomation is flushed to DB.

    1. The pending cmdlet.